Brigid Berlin

-Brigid Emmett Berlin (September 6, 1939 – July 17, 2020) was an American artist and Warhol superstar.
+Brigid Emmett Berlin (September 6, 1939 – July 17, 2020), also known as Brigid Polk, was an American artist and Warhol superstar.

+Life and career

 Early years

-Berlin was born on September 6, 1939 in Manhattan in New York City.
+Berlin was born on September 6, 1939, in Manhattan in New York City.
 She was the eldest of three daughters born to socialite parents, Muriel (Johnson) "Honey" Berlin and Richard E. Berlin.
 Her father was chairman of the Hearst media empire for 32 years.

 As a child, Berlin regularly mixed with celebrities and the powerful:

 I would pick up the phone and it would be Richard Nixon.
 My parents entertained Lyndon Johnson, J. Edgar Hoover, and there were lots of Hollywood people because of San Simeon – Clark Gable, Joan Crawford, Dorothy Kilgallen...
 I have a box of letters, written to my parents in the late 1940s and 1950s from the Duke and Duchess of Windsor.

 Her socialite mother frequently worried about Brigid's weight and constantly attempted to get her to lose it through any means, from giving her cash for every pound she lost at age 11 to having the family doctor prescribe amphetamines and dexedrine.
 Berlin recalled, "My mother wanted me to be a slim, respectable socialite.
 Instead, I became an overweight troublemaker."

 She was briefly married to John Parker, a window dresser.
 They married in 1960 and later divorced.
 As Andy Warhol observed in his book Popism: "When Brigid brought her window dresser fiancé home to meet the family, her mother told the doorman to tell him to wait on a bench across the street in Central Park.
 Then she handed Brigid her wedding present – a hundred dollar bill – and told her to go to Bergdorf's and buy herself some new underwear with it.
 Then she added, 'Good luck with that fairy.'"

 She had three siblings, all younger: sister Richie, who was, for a time, the roommate of Warhol Films' "It Girl" and superstar Edie Sedgwick; youngest sister Christina "Chrissy" Berlin, who was instrumental in engineering the defection of Russian ballet star Mikhail Baryshnikov; and the youngest sibling, brother Richard Berlin Jr.